Wellness . Symptoms guide

 Should everyone in the UK supplement?

-NHS advice is that all adults consider 10 micrograms (400 IU) daily in winter.
+NHS advice is that all adults consider a daily 10 microgram (400 IU) vitamin D supplement during autumn and winter.
 Testing tailors the dose to the individual.

 Related symptoms